 "Compassion for ourselves and for others is key.
 Allow yourself and others some leeway in terms of how they are managing.
 They may not be themselves right now, but this too will pass."

 Seek professional help online if it becomes a problem

 There are online resources that can help you to tackle your anger if you're finding it tricky to deal with yourself.
 Often, seeking help from a professional is the best way to get you feeling better, so it's so important to reach out if you need it.

-Websites like Mindbox give its users practical tools in order to help them manage anger through exercises and online counselling sessions.
+Websites like Mindbox give their users practical tools in order to help them manage anger through exercises and online counseling sessions.
 Their mission is to “provide the best therapy, in the right place, when you need it the most”.

 Redefine your feelings of anger into something positive

 It mightn't be easy, but trying to work out the root cause of your lockdown anger can help to tackle it.

 Karen suggested, "Change your relationship with those difficult feelings.
 By identifying [your feelings of anger] and accepting them, you can now look at what those feelings are trying to tell you.

 "You might be grieving for your old lifestyle – ‘I am feeling really sad about not being able to do stuff I used to do.
 I miss my freedom.
 Clearly freedom is important to me, so what else can I do to recognise this is important to me?'

 She then explained that you can try and redefine what freedom means to you at the moment.